• Skip to primary navigation

 Data plays a crucial role in computer vision, so a few words about the datasets for stereo matching:

-• Middlebury dataset is one of the first datasets for this task.
+- Middlebury dataset is one of the first datasets for this task.
 It contains 33 static indoor scenes.
 The paper describes the dataset acquisition.

 Nowadays, deep learning methods combine many of the steps described above into an end-to-end algorithm.
-The very early example is GCNet.
+A very early example is GCNet.
 StereoNet and PSMNet follow the same idea.
 We can focus deeply on the PSMNet approach.

 You can see the list of its building blocks in Figure 1.